 - Add the lentils, carrots, and water to a large soup pot.
 Turn the heat to high, cook until the mixture is simmering, and then decrease to low and cover.
 Cook until the lentils are tender, 20 to 30 minutes.

-- While the lentils cook, heat the oil in a saute pan over medium heat.
-Add the onion and saute until translucent, about 5 minutes.
+- While the lentils cook, heat a saute pan over medium heat.
+Add the onion and saute until translucent, about 5 minutes, using some water to keep it from sticking as needed.
 Then add the bell pepper and garlic and saute for 1 minute more.

 - Once the carrots and lentils are cooked remove the carrots from the pot of lentils and add them to a food processor or blender along with the tomatoes, oregano, basil, red pepper flakes, kale, and sauteed veggies, and puree until smooth.